Sketches and Doodles

 Schematic

-One of the illustrations for this page.
+One of the illustrations for another web page long ago.

 Sketch 650